wazuh/wazuh-documentation/source/cloud-service/your-environment/monitor-environment-usage.rst

 The ``agents`` metric shows the number of Wazuh agents in the ``active``, ``disconnected``, ``never connected``, and ``pending`` states.
 It also displays the limit of active agents, which is configurable through the :ref:`active agents <cloud_settings_active_agents>` setting.

-It is crucial to note that exceeding the limit of active agents may lead to operational issues and a potential decrease in system stability.
-While the system can tolerate a temporary increase in active agents beyond the limit, we strongly recommend taking immediate action to either upgrade the :ref:`active agents <cloud_settings_active_agents>` setting to accommodate the actual number of active agents or reduce the number of active agents accordingly.
-This ensures the continued smooth operation and stability of your environment.
+Exceeding the active agents limit might cause operational issues and decrease system stability.
+Though the system can handle a temporary surplus of active agents, we advise immediate action.

+ -  Upgrade the :ref:`active agents <cloud_settings_active_agents>` setting to match the actual count
+ -  Reduce active agents.

+ This ensures a smooth operation and stability of your environment.

 Data indexed metric